WHO ARE THESE ACHIEVERS?

 The communications and information revolution as transformed and most defines our world today.
 In a mere four decades, nearly every household in the U.S. has acquired either personal computers or smartphone and, through the internet, have access to almost all the knowledge in the world.
 Steve Jobs, of course, famously pioneered the field of friendly computers for everyone.
 As important are the continuing breakthroughs in scientific and medical research and many other areas thanks not only to the exponential growth of raw computing power but also artificial intelligence.
 The revolutions in the future will be even more transformative.

 More transformative than understanding computer code is understanding the genetic code of life.
 Craig Venter, who co-founder of the private Celera Genomics, in 2000, in parallel with the National Institutes of Health, first decoded the human genome.
 Biohacking opened the way to understanding the workings of our biology and, most important, to being able to manipulate that biology.
 It is opening the way to engineering treatments for diseases like cancer.
-And most revolutionary of all, the is allowing researchers to understand that aging itself is a disease that can be cured.
+And most revolutionary of all, the is allowing researchers to understand that aging itself is a treatable condition.

 THE FUTURE HUMAN